Syncano/website/pages/blog/2015-10-20-create-ios-chat-app-part1/index.md

 That's it!
 You now have a fully functioning chat app interface, allowing you to send messages and see ones coming from others.

-In ​[part 2](/blog/create-ios-chat-app-part2/)​you can learn more about how to add communication with Syncano, including storing messages on our servers, along with the ability for real-time sync.
+In [part 2](/blog/create-ios-chat-app-part2/) you can learn more about how to add communication with Syncano, including storing messages on our servers, along with the ability for real-time sync.

 You can find this project, and all the code from this part of our demo, on [GitHub](https://github.com/lifcio/SyncanoChat/tree/v4_Part_01).